 As just about anyone can see, the role of a registered agent is crucial in a homeowners association.
 Without them, HOAs can become buried in legal issues and have no way of knowing about it until it is too late.
 This is why you must choose your HOA registered agent carefully.

 If you do not know who your registered agent is right now, do the check and see if this person is still connected to your association.
-If not, it is time to start selecting a new one to make sure you do not miss any important legal document.
+If not, it is time to start selecting a new one to make sure you do not miss any important legal documents.

 Most associations turn to HOA management companies for help with registered agents.
 If you wish to do the same, shoot us an email or give us a call anytime.